If not, please contact us using the details below.

 Treasurer: Fred Macey, 39 Squires Leaze, Thornbury, BS35 1TB Tel: 01454 418827

-We do realise that a number of TCLA members are unable to offer any practical help with the lighting displays, but we are grateful to all our members and value your moral support.
+We do realise that a number of TCLA supporters are unable to offer any practical help with the lighting displays, but we are grateful to all and value your moral support.
 As a volunteer organisation we are funded by the support of the community.

-Almost twenty years later TCLA is still run by volunteers and with a number of the originals still among the ranks.
-Sadly some are no longer with us, including Terry Press who worked tirelessly to keep the town’s Christmas lamps alight and chaired the association until his untimely death in 2007.
+Over thirty years later TCLA is still run by volunteers with a number of the originals still among the ranks.
+Sadly, some are no longer with us, including Terry Press who worked tirelessly to keep the town’s Christmas lamps alight and chaired the association until his untimely death in 2007.

 Although very much independent, the association could not carry on its work without the support of both Thornbury Town and South Gloucestershire Councils and also the many businesses, organisations and individuals who help in so many ways.

 In 2013 local film-maker Catherine Dunn made a short film about our story - click here to see it on YouTube.